Taniec z gwiazdami season 16: Scores

 Week 6: It was Switch – Up Night.
 Tatiana Okupnik received her second perfect score for the Quickstep.
 Grzegorz Łapanowski got 29 points for his Foxtrot, making it the lowest score of the week.
 There were no elimination.

 Week 7: Julia Pogrebińska received the first perfect score for her Paso Doble.
 Ewa Kasprzyk got 25 points for her Charleston, making it the lowest score of the week.
 There were also Rock and Roll maraton.
 Julia Pogrebińska scored 7 out of 7 in the maraton.
 Grzegorz & Valeriya were eliminated despite being 4 points from the bottom.
-Ada & Krzysztof were albo eliminated despite being 10 points from the bottom.
+Ada & Krzysztof were also eliminated despite being 9 points from the bottom.

 Week 8: Tatiana Okupnik scored 39 out of 40 for her Rumba, making it the highest score in this episode.
 Ewa Kasprzyk got 30 points for her Broadway, making it the lowest score of the week.
 Sylwia & Kamil were eliminated despite being 7 points from the bottom.

 Week 9: Krzysztof Wieszczek scored 39 out of 40 for his Waltz, making it the highest score in this episode.
 Julia Pogrebińska albo scored 39 out of 40 for her Freestyle.
 Ewa Kasprzyk got 29 points for her Paso Doble, making it the lowest score of the week.
 Ewa & Jan were eliminated.

 Week 10: Julia Pogrebińska received her second perfect score for the Tango.
 Tatiana Okupnik received her third perfect score for the Contemporary.
 Krzysztof Wieszczek received his 1st and 2nd perfect score for the Foxtrot and Medley.
-Krzysztof Wieszczek albo got 3 points for his Jive, making it the lowest score of the week.
+Krzysztof Wieszczek also got 33 points for his Jive, making it the lowest score of the week.
 Julia & Rafał were eliminated despite being 1 point from the bottom.

 Week 11: Both couples had to perform three dances: their favorite dance, judges's choice dance and a Freestyle.
 Tatiana Okupnik received her 4th and 5th perfect score for the Samba and Showdance.
 Krzysztof Wieszczek received his 3rd perfect score for the Viennese Waltz.
 Krzysztof & Agnieszka won the competition.
 This is the 10th time the winner was not on the first place according to the judges' scoreboard.
 Krzysztof Wieszczek became a 5th man in history to win the program since Kacper Kuszewski won Season 13 of the show.